-In this article, we discuss the bootstrap as a tool for statistical inference in econometric time series models.
-Importantly, in the context of testing, properties of the bootstrap under the null (size) as well as under the alternative (power) are discussed.
-Although properties under the alternative are crucial to ensure the consistency of bootstrap-based tests, it is often the case in the literature that only validity under the null is discussed.
-We provide new results on bootstrap inference for the class of double-autoregressive [DAR] models discussed in Ling (2004).
-DAR models are particularly interesting to illustrate implementation of the bootstrap to time series: first, standard asymptotic inference is usually difficult to implement due to the presence of nuisance parameters; second, inference involves testing whether one or more parameters are on the boundary of the parameter space; third, under the alternative hypothesis, fourth or even second order moments may not exist.
+In this paper we discuss the general application of the bootstrap as a tool for statistical inference in econometric time series models.
+We do this by considering the implementation of bootstrap inference in the class of double-autoregressive [DAR] models discussed in Ling (2004).
+DAR models are particularly interesting to illustrate implementation of the bootstrap to time series: first, standard asymptotic inference is usually difficult to implement due to the presence of nuisance parameters under the null hypothesis; second, inference involves testing whether one or more parameters are on the boundary of the parameter space; third, under the alternative hypothesis, fourth or even second order moments may not exist.
 In most of these cases, the bootstrap is not considered an appropriate tool for inference.
-Conversely, and taking testing nonstationarity to illustrate, we show that although a standard bootstrap based on unrestricted parameter estimation is invalid, a correct implementation of the bootstrap based on restricted parameter estimation (restricted bootstrap) is first-order valid.
-That is, it is able to replicate, under the null hypothesis, the correct limiting distribution.
-Importantly, we also show that the behavior of this bootstrap under the alternative hypothesis may be more involved because of possible lack of finite second-order moments of the bootstrap innovations.
-This feature makes for some parameter configurations, the restricted bootstrap unable to replicate the null asymptotic distribution when the null is false.
-We show that this possible drawback can be fixed by using a novel bootstrap in this framework.
-For this “hybrid bootstrap,” the parameter estimates used to construct the bootstrap data are obtained with the null imposed, while the bootstrap innovations are sampled with replacement from unrestricted residuals.
-We show that the hybrid bootstrap mimics the correct asymptotic null distribution, irrespective of the null being true or false.
+Conversely, and taking testing (non-) stationarity to illustrate, we show that although a standard bootstrap based on unrestricted parameter estimation is invalid, a correct implementation of a bootstrap based on restricted parameter estimation (restricted bootstrap) is first-order valid; that is, it is able to replicate, under the null hypothesis, the correct limiting null distribution.
+Importantly, we also show that the behaviour of this bootstrap under the alternative hypothesis may be different because of possible lack of finite second-order moments of the bootstrap innovations.
+This features makes - for some parameter configurations - the restricted bootstrap unable to replicate the null asymptotic distribution when the null is false.
+We show that this drawback can be fixed by using a new 'hybrid' bootstrap, where the parameter estimates used to construct the bootstrap data are obtained with the null imposed, while the bootstrap innovations are sampled with replacement from the unrestricted residuals.
+We show that this bootstrap, novel in this framework, mimics the correct asymptotic null distribution, irrespetively of the null to be true or false.
 Throughout the paper, we use a number of examples from the bootstrap time series literature to illustrate the importance of properly defining and analyzing the bootstrap generating process and associated bootstrap statistics.